 Happy New Year!

 Amazingly, 2019 has arrived.
 As many do on New Years, I’m reflecting on where I’ve been and where I’m going.
-I’m also 65, which is another big milestone in life.
-I plan a number of personal changes, some of which I will share here.
-As part of that, my Just Sayin’ 2.0 blog is setting forth on a fresh purpose and vision.
+I’m also 65, which is big milestone in life.
+I plan a number of personal changes and will share some of this journey here.
+To begin, I’ve created a new section on my website entitled…

 To one degree or another, most people live in a perpetual state of anger, frustration, stress, anxiety, fear, sadness or other negative emotion.
 Usually the source of our distress isn’t connected to whatever is happening in the moment.
 Instead our mind is caught up ruminating about the past or worrying about the future.
 Very seldom are we present — right here, right now — fully attentive, engaged and undistracted in this moment.
 Our minds are occupied elsewhere.